 What You Need to Know About Macy's July 4th Fireworks

-Of course you need to claim your viewing spot long before sundown.
+Of course, you need to claim your viewing spot long before sundown.
 Be prepared to stand or sit on the ground: The New York Police Department won't allow you into viewing areas with backpacks, lawn chairs, or other large items, and they often search bags.

 Best July 4th Fireworks Viewing Locations

 Take note: It's possible some or all of these viewing locations will close.
 Remember, the police have the power to shutter any street or green space at any moment!
 So if you attempt to watch from an unofficial site, be prepared for possible disappointment.
-And wherever you go to see the fireworks, expect huge crowds, unless, of course, you have access to a private rooftop.
+And, wherever you go to see the fireworks, expect huge crowds, unless, of course, you have access to a private rooftop.

-Because this information sometimes changes at the last minute, make sure you check the Macy's website before heading out the door, or call the store's dedicated fireworks hotline at 212-494-4495.
+Because this information sometimes changes at the last minute, make sure you check the Macy's website before heading out the door or call the store's dedicated fireworks hotline at 212-494-4495.
 Many streets will also be closed to traffic, so whatever you do, don't drive!

 A version of this post was published in 2018; it is updated annually.
-This post will also be further updated as 2019 details are released.